 I swept the goop from his face and nose and he let out those sweet newborn wails.
 I screamed “Chad, call 911!”
 He came running around the corner to find me holding our newest baby boy, Lincoln.
 Chad called the ambulance and we waited for the paramedics to arrive.
 I was no longer in pain and we just sat there adoring this beautiful new life!

 The ambulance came and they brought two cop cars and a fire truck.
 Fireman were slapping my husband on the back in congratulations and my whole street was lit up like Christmas.
 My mother-in-law arrived to find the armada.
 She was so apologetic, but I’m thankful it worked out the way it did and we didn’t deliver him on the side of the road.
 We woke up a few neighbors, but thankfully my older boys slept through the whole thing.
-Lincoln was healthy
+Lincoln was healthy and he has the BEST birthday story!

 When we arrived at the hospital, every nurse, doctor, lactation consultant, and housekeeper wanted to hear the story.
 Many people assume the paramedics actually delivered Lincoln, so I love to watch jaws drop as I get to that part of the story.
-As shocked as others are to hear it, it’s still a shock to my husband and me.
-We had a baby in the driveway!
+As shocked as others are to hear it, it’s still a shock to my husband and me—we had a baby in the driveway!

 My first natural birth.
 My fastest labor (by a lot).
 I still cannot believe I delivered my own baby in my driveway.
 Our family is complete!